-The district designates the individual identified below as the employee responsible for coordinating the district's response to complaints and for complying with state and civil rights laws.
-The individual also serves as the compliance officer specified in Board Rule 5145.3 - Nondiscrimination/Harassment as the responsible employee to handle complaints regarding unlawful discrimination (such as discriminatory harassment, intimidation, or bullying).
-The individual shall receive and coordinate the investigation of complaints and shall ensure district compliance with law.
+The District designates the individual(s), positions(s), or unit(s) identified below as responsible for coordinating the District's response to complaints and for complying with sate and federal civil rights laws.
+The individual(s), positions(s), or units(s) also serve as the compliance officer(s) specified in BR 5145.3 -

+Nondiscrimination/Harassment responsible for handling complaints regarding unlawful discrimination (such as discriminatory harassment, intimidation, or buying).
+The compliance officer(s) shall receive and coordinate the investigation of complaints and shall ensure District compliance with law

-Enrique Avalos, Positive School Climate Coordinator 1305 E. Vine Street, Lodi California 95240 (209)-331-7976 (209)-331-2245 FAX (209) 331-7981 eavalos@lodiusd.net
+Aisha Brice, School Climate Coordinator

+1305 E. Vine Street, Lodi California 95240 (209)-331-7976 (209)-331-2245 abrice@lodiusd.net